The Most Beautiful European Capitals in 2023 (And the…

 The former communist part still looks like a desolate concrete jungle, and there is a complete lack of harmony with the (still-existent) historical buildings… argh.

-Yes, Berlin is not the most beautiful city in Europe or Germany (Munich is way more alluring).
+Yes, Berlin is not among the prettiest cities in Europe or Germany (Munich is a much more charming city).

 I dare to say that Berlin is not even the most beautiful city in Berlin.